 How Much Caffeine Does AMP Energy Drink Have?

-Caffeine and energy drinks go hand-in-hand, being the main ingredient that drives an energy drink’s ability to keep you awake, improve your reaction times as well as assisting in overall cognitive function.
+Caffeine and energy drinks go hand-in-hand, being the main ingredient that drives an energy drink’s ability to keep you awake, improve your reaction times as well as assist in overall cognitive function.

 While AMP isn’t a strong energy drink, it still has some kick to it, which may hit you hard, especially if you’re more sensitive to caffeine.